Orientalism: In European architecture and design

 Pleasure pavilions in "Chinese taste" appeared in the formal parterres of late Baroque and Rococo German palaces, and in tile panels at Aranjuez near Madrid.
 Thomas Chippendale's mahogany tea tables and china cabinets, especially, were embellished with fretwork glazing and railings, c.
-1753–70.
+1753–1770.
 Sober homages to early Xing scholars' furnishings were also naturalized, as the tang evolved into a mid-Georgian side table and squared slat-back armchairs that suited English gentlemen as well as Chinese scholars.
 Not every adaptation of Chinese design principles falls within mainstream "chinoiserie".
 Chinoiserie media included imitations of lacquer and painted tin (tôle) ware that imitated japanning, early painted wallpapers in sheets, and ceramic figurines and table ornaments.
 Small pagodas appeared on chimneypieces and full-sized ones in gardens.
 Kew has a magnificent Great Pagoda designed by William Chambers.
 The Wilhelma (1846) in Stuttgart is an example of Moorish Revival architecture.
 Leighton House, built for the artist Frederic Leighton, has a conventional facade but elaborate Arab-style interiors, including original Islamic tiles and other elements as well as Victorian Orientalizing work.

-After 1860, Japonism, sparked by the importing of ukiyo-e, became an important influence in the western arts.
+From about 1805 onward Europe and America were gripped by architectural exoticism, exemplified by the Royal Pavilion in England.
+The domes were supposed to be Indian.
+In 1848 the showman Phineas Taylor Barnum build a Iranistan mansion which was perceived to be Mogul style. this triggered the construction of Oriental Villas in America.
+However, architectural exoticism was mostly limited to interior designs.
+Railroad stations and pumping stations were decorated with Moorish details.
+Pagodas and arched doors in city parks were styled in Chinese or Japanese.
+After 1860, Japonism was sparked by the importing of ukiyo-e, became an important influence in the western arts.
 In particular, many modern French artists such as Claude Monet and Edgar Degas were influenced by the Japanese style.
 Mary Cassatt, an American artist who worked in France, used elements of combined patterns, flat planes and shifting perspective of Japanese prints in her own images.
 The paintings of James Abbott McNeill Whistler's The Peacock Room demonstrated how he used aspects of Japanese tradition and are some of the finest works of the genre.
 California architects Greene and Greene were inspired by Japanese elements in their design of the Gamble House and other buildings.